Frequently Asked Questions (FAQs)

-The report required under Section 5063 shall be made by the licensee issuing the report on the restatement even if the licensee did not perform the original audit.
-The report must be provided to the Board within 30 days of issuance of the restatement, be signed by the licensee, and set forth the facts constituting the reportable event.
+The report required under BPC section 5063 shall be made by the licensee issuing the report on the restatement even if the licensee did not perform the original audit.
+The report must be provided to the CBA within 30 days of issuance of the restatement, be signed by the licensee, and set forth the facts constituting the reportable event.

-Section 59 requires that the report of restated financial statements for publicly-traded companies and governmental agencies must include copies of the original and the restated financial statements.
+BPC section 59 requires that the report of restated financial statements for governmental agencies must include copies of the original and the restated financial statements.
 The report involving a charitable organization should include only those portions of the original and amended Forms 990 or 990PF related to the reissued financial statements.

 Section 54.1 - Disclosure of Confidential Information